Embloy/Embloy-Developers/docs/core/applications/job_applications.md

 # See incoming applications

-You have different options of viewing incoming applications.
+You have different options for viewing incoming applications.

 ### Incoming applications using Embloy

 You can see incoming applications on your news panel as well as when clicking on _your jobs_ and then on _applications_.
-If you want to receive notifications you can enable email notifications in your job's setting or subscribe to your job's RSS feed.
+If you want to receive notifications, you can enable email notifications in your job's settings or subscribe to your job's RSS feed.

 ### Incoming applications using external tools